Learn how Willamette Valley reservoir levels may be impacted by court-ordered measures.

 Cottage Grove Lake is a designated stop along the Big River Loop.
 This trail is a self-guided driving tour that includes 138 birding hotspots.
 Visitors can see rare birds like the purple martin, the willow flycatcher and the yellow-breasted chat near Cottage Grove Lake.
 Osprey and purple martins nest in structures maintained by the Corps.

-Pine Meadows developed campground:
+Pine Meadows Campground:

 This developed campground has 85 campsites, paved roads, flush toilets, showers, dump station, campfire rings, picnic tables, gate attendants, children's play area and a marked but unsupervised swim area.
 No hookups available.